Blindsmyth/ableton-blackbox/README.md

 - ✅ **Added comprehensive documentation** and workflow guides
 - ✅ **Tested with Ableton Live 12.2/12.3**

-While the core concepts of XML parsing and parameter extraction were inspired by the original, the implementation is fundamentally different and built for modern Ableton Live workflows.

 ## Requirements

 - **Python 3.7+** (tested with Python 3.9+)